-&lt;sup>11 This \$3.60 per acre-foot figure is based on information provided by Idaho Power on the average cost per acre-foot of water produced from its cloud seeding program.
+2 This \$3.60 per acre-foot figure is based on information provided by Idaho Power on the average cost per acre-foot of water produced from its cloud seeding program.

-- 8. Cities', SVWSD's, and SVC's contributions to the CIEF Fund must be reevaluated each year by the Committee to ensure that future contributions are necessary for the purposes set forth in paragraph 2 above; - 9.
-Cities, SVWSD, and SVC shall not be required to contribute to the CIEF Fund or cloud seeding projects following the termination of any GWMA Plan these terms are incorporated into; - 10.
+- 9. Cities, SVWSD, and SVC shall not be required to contribute to the CIEF Fund or cloud seeding projects following the termination of any GWMA Plan these terms are incorporated into; - 10.
 Pursuant to Idaho Code Section 42-233b, Idaho Code Section 42-237a.g., and the Rules for Conjunctive Management of Surface and Ground Water Resources, IDAPA 37.03.11, the Parties agree that so long as the Cities, SVWSD, and SVC are in compliance with the measures set forth in this term sheet, the Cities', SVWSD's, and SVC's non-irrigation water rights will not be subject to delivery calls or administration on a time priority basis; and - 11.
 Subsequent to any termination of a GWMA Plan these terms are incorporated into, Cities, SVWSD, and SVC shall proportionally be entitled to seek credit (as determined by IDWR) in the event of water rights administration or delivery calls for every additional acre-foot of water capable of delivery to senior surface water users attributable to cloud seeding they funded or infrastructure improvements or other permanent measures funded by the CIEF Fund.
 At such time a credit is requested, any party is entitled to contest the credit being awarded with the determination by IDWR in their sole discretion.